ignaciomsarmiento/ignaciomsarmiento.github.io/_posts/2018-07-10-A-Simple-Spatial-Equilibrium-Model-with-Tidycensus.md

 The Spatial Equilibrium concept is well known to urban economists.
 In a nutshell, it states that **in equilibrium there are no rents to be gained by changing locations**.
 Ed Glaeser begins Chapter 2 of his book:  ["Cities, Agglomeration, and Spatial Equilibrium"](https://www.amazon.com/Agglomeration-Spatial-Equilibrium-Lindahl-Lectures/dp/019929044X) with the well known Alonso-Muth-Mills model.
 In this post, I want to summarize it briefly following Ed Glaeser presentation and reproduce his 2.1. and 2.2. figures.
 This is the perfect excuse to play around with the "tidycensus" package.

-Spatial equilibrium in the Alons-Muth-Mills model
+Spatial equilibrium in the Alonso-Muth-Mills model
 -------------------------------------------------

 In its simplest form, the model assumes a monocentric closed city.
-Furthermore, we assume that there are $N$ city dwellers that maximize their utility which depends on $$C$$ consumption and $$L$$ units of land
+Furthermore, we assume that there are $$N$$ city dwellers that maximize their utility which depends on $$C$$ consumption and $$L$$ units of land

 $$ \underset{C}{\mathrm{max}\,}U(C,L) $$